TOP

 Reniala

 RENIALA Reniala Private Reserve is a small protected area of only 60 ha, managed by an environmental association called Reniala (which means baobab in Malagasy) that is trying to develop eco-tourism in the area.
 The reserve is located less than 1km from the Mozambique Channel near the village of Ifaty-Mangily, about 25 km North of Tulear.
-It shelters an amazing, bizarre and unique ecosystem
+It shelters an amazing, bizarre, and unique ecosystem

 Tsironamandidy